ampl/mp/doc/rst/model-guide.rst

 Expressions supported
 ---------------------

+The MP solver interface library works with existing AMPL syntaxes, but allows them to be used in more general ways, or with a greater variety of solvers.
+In many cases, an extension results from allowing variables to appear in more general contexts, such as with conditional, logical, or counting operators.
+Other extensions are enabled by providing more powerful transformations, particularly to linear or quadratic equivalents, and by providing support for extensions that are native to some solvers.
+A few extensions are already handled in the AMPL language translator, and are included here for completeness.

-MP supports arbitrary trees of logical, relational, general combinatorial, and non-linear expressions including higher-degree polynomials:
+..
+MP supports arbitrary trees of logical, relational, general combinatorial,
+.. and non-linear expressions including higher-degree polynomials:

 .. code-block:: ampl